hello-nrfcloud/backend/features/DeviceToWebsocket.feature.md

 ## Verify a device sends a message to nRF Cloud, then I can receive the message via website

-Given I connect websocket with code `my-secret`
+Given I connect websocket with code `42.d3adbeef`

 When a device with id `nrf-test-device-id` publishes to topic `m/d/nrf-test-device-id/d2c` with a message as this JSON